Netflix Sets Up Eastern European Hub in Poland

 Setting up a production hub in Poland, Netflix said, marked “another milestone in our journey in Central and Eastern Europe, bringing us even closer to our members and creative partners.”

-The move into Poland comes after Netflix pulled out of Russia in the wake of the country’s ongoing invasion of Ukraine.
-Netflix halted production on all upcoming Russian-language series, including a contemporary re-telling of Anna Karenina — the streamer’s first original Russian series — and Zato, a neo-noir detective drama.
+The move into Poland comes as Netflix is bulking up its operations across Europe.
+The streamer already has offices in London, Paris, Berlin, Rome, Amsterdam, Madrid, Stockholm and Istanbul.
+In the wake of Russia’s invasion of Ukraine, however, Netflix has halted production there, putting a pause on its all upcoming Russian-language series, including a contemporary re-telling of Anna Karenina — the streamer’s first original Russian series — and Zato, a neo-noir detective drama.

 THR Newsletters